andr3w321/kraken-trade-archiver/README.md

-                   save them in ./kraken_data.pkl --print-trades   print all stored USDT/USD trades as a csv --print-spreads  print all stored USDT/USD spreads as a csv
+                   save them in ./kraken_data.pkl --print-trades   print all stored USDT/USD trades as a csv --print-spreads  print all stored USDT/USD spreads as a csv --graph-trades   graph all stored USDT/USD trades --graph-spreads  graph all stored USDT/USD spreads
 ```

+The graphs are currently a work in progress.